golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 Your grade will be based on your professionalism in (**1**) completing work, and in (**2**) communicating responsibly about your attendance, as follows:

 1. **Do The Assignment Checklists.** There is zero mystery about how your work will be graded in this course.
 Every assignment has a clearly defined list of very simple tasks.
-Tasks are either done, or they are not.
+A task is either done, or it is not.
 Do all the tasks and you will receive full credit on the assignment.
 Your semester grade will be determined by counting how many assignments earned full (or near-full) credit, according to a [Labor-Based Grading Contract](https://en.wikipedia.org/wiki/Contract_grading).
 2. **No Ghosting.** If you need to miss class, inform the professor at the earliest possible opportunity.
 You are welcome to communicate with me by email, Discord, Twitter, or text message.
 Absences, while regrettable, are permissible; "[**no call, no-show**](https://en.wikipedia.org/wiki/No_call,_no_show)" events, however, are not:
 	* **Your first "no call, no-show" event will reduce your semester grade by one letter (A→B).**
 	* **Your second "no-call, no-show" event will cause you to fail the class.**